gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ helm repo rm alluxio-charts
-     "alluxio-charts" has been removed from your repositories Use the helm command to add the Alluxio Helm chart to the current repo list:
+     "alluxio-charts" has been removed from your repositories

+Use the helm repo command to add the Alluxio Helm chart to the current repo list:

      $ helm repo add alluxio-charts https://alluxio-charts.storage.googleapis.com/openSource/2.9.3
      "alluxio-charts" has been added to your repositories